mwolfunisg/website/README.md

 ### News
 - 02/26 I've been promoted to Associate Professor (with tenure)
+- 02/26 New working paper "Financial Dominance and Macroeconomic Expectations" (with Leopold Zessner-Spitzenberg)
 - 01/26 New working paper "Industrial Policies, Global Imbalances and Technological Hegemony" (With Ambrogio Cesa-Bianchi, Andrea Ferrero and Luca Fornaro)
 - 10/25 New working paper "Tariffs and Technological Hegemony" (with Luca Fornaro)
-- 05/25 I received the University of St. Gallen's Latsis Prize for outstanding early-career research
 - 04/25 New working paper "Fiscal Stagnation" (with Luca Fornaro)
+- 04/25 I received the University of St. Gallen's Latsis Prize for outstanding early-career research
 - 12/24 I was awarded an SNSF Starting Grant (Swiss ERC Starting Grant equivalent) for my project "Debt, Growth, and the Macroeconomy: A Unified Perspective (DEBTANDGROWTH)"
 - 11/24 My paper "The Global Financial Resource Curse" was accepted for publication at the American Economic Review
 - 10-12/24 I am visiting the Federal Reserve Bank of San Francisco